carlosflrg/name-my-color/README.md

 ![name-my-color](https://github.com/carlosflrg/name-my-color/blob/master/images/05.png?raw=true)

-6. If successful a message like this will be shown at the buttom of your screen.
+6. If successful a message like this will be shown at the bottom of your screen.

 ![name-my-color](https://github.com/carlosflrg/name-my-color/blob/master/images/06.png?raw=true)